Chapter 15. Configure Load Balancing-as-a-Service with the Networking LBaaSv2 API

 - neutron-dhcp-agent - manages DHCP IP addressing for tenant private networks.

-- neutron-l3-agent - facilitates layer 3 routing between tenant private networks, the external network, and others.
+- neutron-l3-agent - facilitates layer 3 routing between tenant private networks, the external network, and other networks.

-The following diagram describes the flow of HTTPS traffic through to a pool member:
+The following diagram shows the flow of HTTPS traffic through to a pool member: